Wilkau-Haßlau–Carlsfeld narrow-gauge railway

-The Wilkau-Haßlau–Carlsfeld narrow-gauge railway (Schmalspurbahn Wilkau-Haßlau–Carlsfeld) was the first, steepest and longest of the narrow-gauge railways in Saxony.
+The Wilkau-Haßlau–Carlsfeld narrow-gauge railway (Schmalspurbahn Wilkau-Haßlau–Carlsfeld) was the first, steepest and, after the Wilsdruff–Döbeln-Gärtitz narrow gauge railway (which was 51.85 kilometres long), the second longest of the narrow-gauge railways in Saxony.
 The line was around 42 kilometres long, had a track gauge of and ran from Wilkau-Haßlau via Kirchberg and Schönheide to Carlsfeld through the Ore Mountains.
-Only near Rothenkirchen did the line pass through the Vogtland region The railway, opened in 1881 in four stages, was one of the busiest narrow-gauge railways.
+Only near Rothenkirchen did the line pass through the Vogtland region.
+The railway, opened in 1881 in four stages, was one of the busiest narrow-gauge railways.
 Services were gradually closed down between 1965 and 1977.

 Since the Wende, two railway societies have operated a progressively rebuilt section of the line as a heritage railway.
 So far a four kilometre section near Schönheide Mitte as well as the two station yards at Schönheide Süd and Carlsfeld have been partially reconstructed.

 History

 Background

 In the mid-19th century the transport links to the town of Kirchberg and the surrounding area were extremely poor.
 There was just a messenger post four times a week - daily from 1850 - between Kirchberg and Silberstraße, which was supplemented in 1855 by a twice daily post coach.
 Thanks to the rise of the textile industry in the Kirchberg area, traffic volumes rose even more during the 1860s.
 Any further unfettered development of the textile industry, however, was limited by the need for water to provide power; this not only limited expansion, but also subjected the industry to seasonal variations.
 The construction of a railway would improve links to the emerging Zwickau Coalfield.
 In addition to reduced transport costs, the industry would also become more independent of the hydropower, in a region where the importation of coal from other areas was very difficult.
 Lignite imports from Bohemia, which were common in large parts of the Ore Mountains and its foreland until well into the 20th century, and were often one of the reasons for the construction of railway lines played no role in the Kirchberg area.

 In 1864 a private company was granted the concession for the construction of a railway but, like another one in 1875, the project was not carried out due to financial problems.
 In 1866/67 only a road was built between Wilkau and Kirchberg and, in 1868, Wilkau Halt was erected on the Schwarzenberg–Zwickau railway, opened in 1858, but even these measures considerably improved Kirchberg's transport links.